 A baby bedtime routine is a crucial first step in creating predictability to your baby.
 It also teaches your baby that it’s time to make that transition from day into night.

 Even adults have bedtime routines.
 We all do things in the same order before bed every night.
 Without them, we would feel a little anxious or out of sorts, and it would be harder to sleep.

 Bedtime is the first place where a child learns great sleep skills.
 Then we can start expecting them to transfer that to the rest of the night.
 If your baby is not falling asleep independently at bedtime then that’s why you’re having night wakings.
 Plain and simple, right?
 Even if it only takes you two minutes to rock her to sleep and put her down she’s going to expect you to rock her at least once, maybe more, through the night.

 Getting a baby sleeping independently at bedtime absolutely has to be the first thing you do.
 Let’s say you’ve done that.
-I get a lot of people who have used the Live Love Sleep Program.
-They say, “Yeah, she’s got it, she’s going down really well, independently, no props but, she’s still having one or two night wakings.”
+Before starting the Live Love Sleep Program, I have a lot of clients say, “Yeah, she’s got it, she’s going down really well, independently, no props but, she’s still having one or two night wakings.”

 In that case, good for you, that’s awesome.
 You’ve really conquered the biggest hurdle now we just have her apply this to the rest of the night.